Buying New Tires Doesn’t Have to be Intimidating. We’re Here to Help.

 8. Decide what to spend

 Gather your reviews and compare these to your quotes.
 Be sure to consider a warranty when buying tires.
 The warranty gives you an idea of how many miles you should get out of the tires.
-On most cars, tires last three to four years (40,000 -80,000 miles), which is covered by the warranty.
+On most cars, tires last three to four years (40,000 -80,000 miles), which is covered by the warranty, which means that you’ll get a discount toward the remaining mileage if a covered damage incident occurs.
 However, if you traditionally put a lot of miles on your car, consider adding hazard insurance, usually only $15-$20 per tire.
-Also, many of these local tire stores include complimentary tire rotations, flat repairs, etc. – so be sure to ask!
+Also, many of these local tire stores include complimentary tire rotations, flat repairs, and more, so be sure to ask!

 9. Purchase your tires with confidence